Status: Threatened (See end of article)

 Teessaurus Playground

-Photographs of Glatt have been very hard to find, but we do have some photos of the sculpture’s creation from the John Buchan photo collection (Ref: ACC- 7224) courtesy of the ever-helpful Teesside Archives.
+Here are some photographs of the stegosaurus sculpture’s creation from the John Buchan photo collection (Ref: ACC- 7224) courtesy of the ever-helpful Teesside Archives.

 These workshop photos from Harts of Stockton are from December 1978 and January 1979 (as ever, if you were involved, please get in touch in the comments or via our email).